Contingencyplana/picture_books_ai_1/README.md

    - **2.5 Enchanted Empires**
      Age 8–9 vibe.
 Ambitious world-building (maps, clans, rivalries).
      More “novel-like,” prepping them for Interactive Novels.

+   - **2.6 Interactive Picture Books**
+     Building Picture Books AI, from within Picture Books AI, whilst reading Picture Books AI.
+For bright children and interested parents.
+The underlying code and where readers have been and the choices they have made, affect what they encounter.

 3. **Interactive Novels**
    Extend beats into branching story arcs.